 Tier II Account is a voluntary retirement cum saving account.
 However, one can open the account only if they have a Tier I account.
 In comparison to Tier I accounts, Tier II accounts offer more flexibility in terms of deposits and withdrawals.
 The minimum investment amount for a Tier II account is INR 1,000.
 Moreover, one can maintain a zero balance and it’s not compulsory to invest every year.
 Also, subscribers can invest or withdraw their fund anytime.

 Furthermore, Tier II accounts don’t offer any 80CCD tax deductions for self-employed individuals and private sector employees.
 However, the account has a three-year lock-in period for government employees.
 They can also claim tax benefits for investments made into the Tier II account.

 The provisions of section 80CCD of the Income Tax Act can further be divided into the below:

 Section 80CCD (1)

-In the year 2015, the new amendment (subsection 1B) was introduced to Section 80CCD.
-The new provision recommends an additional deduction of INR 50,000.
+In the year 2015, the new amendment (subsection 1B) was introduced to Section 80CCD which allows for an additional deduction of up to INR 50,000.
 The additional deductions are available to both self-employed and salaried individuals.
 Deduction under section 80CCD(1) is subject to the overall limit of Rs.
 1,50,000 under section 80CCE.
 The deduction under section 80CCD(1B) is in addition to the limit of Rs.
 1,50,000.

 Section 80CCD (2)